veronicasykes/florish/README.md

 2- A user wants to browse plants
 3- A user needs to check out securely through Stripe and receive an order confirmation.

-MVP Mobile Version
-1- A user can browse plants and checkout using Stripe.
-2- A user wants reminders when the plant needs water and how much to water it.

-2.0 Web
+2.0 Web (Coming Later)
 1- Outdoor Spaces: select from different "looks" for your garden and purchase a package.
 2- Purchase a consultation from a designer.
 3- Browse how-to guides.
 4- Get help installing

+MVP Mobile Version (Coming Soon)
+1- A user can browse plants and checkout using Stripe.
+2- A user wants reminders when the plant needs water and how much to water it.

-2.0 Mobile
+2.0 Mobile (Coming Later)
 1- A user wants to upload a light meter reading from their phone to determine their light needs.
 2- A user wants to track their order status and delivery driver to know when to be home.